New Zealand Certificate in Avalanche Risk Management (Level 6)

 New Zealand Certificate in Avalanche Risk Management (Level 5) or equivalent

-Desirable: Evidence of 100 days using ARM Level 5 skills, preferably in an operational and mentored environment (work experience)
+Desirable: Evidence of 100 days of using Level 5 skillset, preferably in an operational and mentored environment

 Industry icon